Medically reviewed by Angela Sheddan, FNP

 CBT (as mentioned above) is just one of many therapeutic treatment avenues your healthcare professional might suggest for emotional eating and/or other mental health issues.
 This type of therapy can help you control and become more mindful of your behavior in a way that will return some agency to your life.

 More serious issues may also require antidepressant medication like selective serotonin reuptake inhibitors (SSRIs) and other antidepressants (which can also be used in the treatment of anxiety and other mood disorders).
 Ask a mental health professional if these may be right for you.

 Hunger, anxiety, stress and depression all represent difficult feelings to work through, and when your stress levels get out of control or strong emotions begin to take over, it can be hard for all of us to exercise some dietary restraint.

 Whether it’s training yourself to eat healthier foods, getting regular exercise, or otherwise adjusting your food consumption, there are many practical ways to exert some self-control around food.
 But they’re only going to take you so far.

 If you’re struggling as an emotional eater, it may be time to get help.

-Consider trying psychiatry or therapy.
+Consider trying depression treatment online or online therapy.
 Your mental health professional may employ some of the strategies and methods mentioned above, or suggest other ways of treating your symptoms.
 One thing is for sure though: they’re uniquely qualified to help you with your individual needs.

 Getting tailored help isn’t hard, but it does take initiative.
 Once you take that step you can learn some beneficial eating habits, keep yourself at a healthy weight and get back to enjoying your food.